 Eligibility: You must have completed at least one semester of studies in your degree program in order to request a leave of absence.
 In addition, you must provide and document acceptable reasons for the requested absence from your studies.

-A Leave of Absence Request Form (available on the Registrar’s Form Index webpage), along with the appropriate documentation to support the request must be submitted to the Registrar during the registration period of the applicable semester, but no later than the last business day of the semester.
+A Leave of Absence Request Form (available on the registrar’s form index webpage.) along with the appropriate documentation to support the request must be submitted to the registrar during the registration period of the applicable semester, but no later than the last business day of the semester.
 If a leave is requested after the start of a semester, only those courses for which no grade has been recorded may be dropped.
-Add/Drop policies and deadlines in the Academic Calendar apply to all refunds and transcript notations.
+Add/Drop policies apply to all refunds and transcript notations.